Experts doubt turbulence caused crash of cargo jet in Texas

 - Witness describes death plunge of two Yosemite climbers

+“Airplanes operate in situations like that all the time,” John Cox, an accident investigator and retired pilot, said of turbulence the plane hit a minute before it entered its fatal drop.

+NTSB data show turbulence hasn’t caused a fatal accident on an American cargo or passenger jet in the last decade.
+Cox and others couldn’t recall a large plane being downed by rough weather since the 1960s.

-Cox says investigators are probably focused on three events in the Boeing 767’s last minutes: an engine surge, a small drift up and the plummet toward Trinity Bay.
+Rather than precipitation the Atlas Air pilots had maneuvered to avoid, experts said NTSB investigators are likely focused on three events in the plane’s final moments: an engine surge, a small drift up and sharp turn down.

+These events are being scrutinized as countries around the world are grounding a different model of Boeing aircraft after two were involved in fatal crashes less than five months apart.
+On Wednesday, the United States and Canada joined some 40 other nations in ordering all Boeing 737 Max jets grounded amid suspicions about a new automated anti-stall system.

+Beyond brand, however, there appear to be limited links between the crashes.